-With coronavirus now plaguing the whole world, killing hundreds and infecting thousands, this video, provided by Newsy, shows us how hookah is equally deadly and can be much more harmful to your body than 25 cigarettes.
+With coronavirus now plaguing the whole world, this video, provided by Newsy, shows us how hookah is equally deadly and can be much more harmful to your body than 25 cigarettes.

 Hookah also poses a huge risk of transmitting deadly coronavirus.